 All pregnant women are screened for gestational diabetes, whether you show any symptoms or not.
 But you should talk to your doctor if you begin to notice any of the symptoms.

-If you do learn that you have gestational diabetes, your doctor may have you visit her office more often for the rest of your pregnancy so she can keep closer tabs on your health.
+If you do learn that you have gestational diabetes, your doctor may have you visit their office more often for the rest of your pregnancy so they can keep closer tabs on your health.
 And you might need to follow a strict diet and exercise plan, too, as well as monitor your blood sugar levels or take medicine to control your gestational diabetes.